janrg/multidirmap/docs/usage.rst

 Note that an entry that overwrites another one, can "free up" keys in other columns for subsequent updates.
-This is not currently checked for within an update operation, so it is possible that two consecutive updates with :code:`overwrite="primary"` or :code:`overwrite="secondary` will succeed where a combined operation would raise a DuplicateKeyError.
+This is not currently checked for within an update operation, so it is possible that two consecutive updates with :code:`overwrite=Overwrite.PRIMARY` or :code:`overwrite=Overwrite.SECONDARY` will succeed where a combined operation would raise a DuplicateKeyError.

 Key Column Methods
 ------------------